trueowl/Adobe/Photoshop/Settings_Rant.md

 ## MESS

-Just a general complain: the logic is absent here and there’s a strong impression different people work on different files with no option to talk to each other and keep the same logic.
+Just a general complaint: the logic is absent and there’s a strong impression different people work on different files with no option to talk to each other and keep the same logic.

-`MachinePrefs.psp` vs `Workspace Prefs.psp` vs `WorkSpaces`
+Note spaces and capital letters among the files in the directory: `MachinePrefs.psp` vs `Workspace Prefs.psp` vs `WorkSpaces`

 ---